Year-end tax planning for overseas individuals

 A non-resident landlord can apply to HMRC for approval to receive rental income with no tax deducted.
 If a property is jointly owned, each joint owner will need to apply.

 Certain expenses can be offset against the rental income in calculating the net taxable profits.
-See our article on property here for more information.
+More information can be found in our article on property.

 Disposals of UK residential property, UK commercial property, and certain indirect interests in UK property by non-residents are subject to CGT.
 Non-residents are entitled to the same CGT reliefs and exemptions as UK residents.